 The final movement opens with a longing section, and a sparse melody.
 It’s very beautiful if you are drawn to abstraction.
 The violins move forward and the cello provides support.
 A brief motif is introduced very quietly.
 The violin returns solo and the motif comes with it, somewhat louder this time.
 Slowly a chaos takes over, but after a time it fades back into a very sparse section again.
 The violin predominates for a short while until it is joined by the ensemble, and it jumps into a furious tempo.
 A dominant cello terminates the mood and we have a solo violin lament.
 The other voices add a measured support.
 This is another extraordinary passage, very taut but eminently rewarding.
 As the end becomes near, all join in for a final flourish to conclude the movement.
 This is a fine, vigorous work.

-Holmboe’s complete quartets have been recorded by the Kontra Quartet on seven CDs.
-No. 7 is on Volume 3.
+Holmboe’s complete quartets have been recorded on the DaCapo label performed by the Kontra Quartet on seven CDs.
+No. 3 is on Volume 1, and No. 7 on Volume 3.
 They are also available in a complete box set.
-As some of the CDs are becoming deleted, you can buy the box set on Amazon UK for less than the price a single CD!
-If he appeals to you, go for the box now!
-You can be sure it won’t be around for long and it’s very reasonably priced both on Amazon US and UK.
+As some of the CDs are becoming deleted, you can buy the box set on Amazon UK for less than the price of a single CD.
+If he appeals to you, go for the box now.
+You can be sure it won’t be around for long and it’s reasonably priced both on Amazon US and UK.

 Listenability: Fascinating mood-driven Nordic works.